ppanyukov/FunCs/README.md

 ## Getting the stuff

 This is a sort of a "beta" at the moment.
-More stuff will be addded.
+More stuff will be added.

 ### .NET Version Support
 Currently only 4.0 and 4.5.